 Yakushima

-Access to the Arakawa Trailhead is restricted from March to November: you must take a shuttle bus from Yakusugi Land or Yaku-sugi Land parking area, or stay at a mountain hut.
-Get to the bus stop by 5am if you want to start early, which you should — the trail gets busy by mid-morning.
+Access to the Arakawa Trailhead is restricted from March through November: you must take a shuttle bus from the parking area or stay at a mountain hut.
+Get to the bus stop by 5am if you want an early start, which you should.
+The trail gets genuinely busy by mid-morning.

 Shiratani Unsuikyo Ravine

-This is a shorter alternative to the Jomon Sugi trail and better for people with limited time.
+A shorter alternative, better for people with limited time.
 Several loop options run from one to three hours through moss-covered forest with suspension bridges and small waterfalls.
-Many people recognise the landscape from Studio Ghibli’s Princess Mononoke, which Miyazaki reportedly visited for research.
-Whether or not that changes the experience depends on you.
+Many people recognise the landscape from Studio Ghibli’s Princess Mononoke; Hayao Miyazaki reportedly visited the forest for research.
+Whether or not that changes the experience for you is a personal matter.
+The forest is beautiful regardless.

 Wildlife

-Yakushima has its own subspecies of macaque (Yakushima macaque) and sika deer, both of which are endemic.
-The deer are completely unbothered by people and will wander through town, along trails, and occasionally through campsites.
-The macaques are bolder than you’d hope — don’t bring food out on the trail.
+Yakushima has its own subspecies of macaque (Yakushima macaque) and sika deer, both endemic to the island.
+The deer are completely unbothered by humans and will wander through town, trails, and campsites.
+The macaques are bolder than you want them to be around food.
+Do not bring visible food on the trail.

 Getting There